vishnuvrr/CountryData/README.md

 # CountryData
-Get any countries data by giving the country name.
+Get any countries data by giving the country name